Parliament passes Insolvency & Bankruptcy Code Amendment Bill

 The government, Jaitley said, has been encountering situations which were not anticipated earlier and assured the House that it would continue to take corrective action.

-The bill seeks to replace an ordinance which was promulgated in November to prevent unscrupulous persons from misusing or vitiating the provisions of the Insolvency and Bankruptcy Code (IBC).
+The bill seeks to replace an ordinance, which was promulgated in November to prevent unscrupulous persons from misusing or vitiating the provisions of the Insolvency

 The ineligible persons or entities will include undischarged insolvent, wilful defaulter and those whose accounts have been classified as non-performing asset.